Lawrence Zazzo

 See more

-The most recent addition to Zazzo’s impressive recording catalogue is Handel Uncaged, a cycle of cantatas for alto voice and trio released on the Inventa label.
-Other discs in his extensive discography include Baroque Gender Stories, recorded with Lautten Compagney and Wolfgang Katschner (deutsche harmonia mundi), A Royal Trio (harmonia mundi USA) featuring works by Ariosti, Bononcinci and Handel with La nuova musica and David Bates, Mozart’s Apollo et Hyacinthus (Linn Records) and Mitridate, re di Ponto, both with Classical Opera and Ian Page, and the title role in Handel’s Giulio Cesare with Le Concert d’Astrée and Emanuelle Haïm (Virgin Classics).
+Admired for his curation of imaginative and thematic programming, the most recent addition to Zazzo’s impressive recording catalogue is Weeping Philosophers, which explores depictions of philosophers in Baroque music, released on the Pan Classics label in 2024.
+Other discs in his extensive discography include Handel Uncaged, a cycle of cantatas for alto voice and trio (Inventa), Baroque Gender Stories, with Lautten Compagney and Wolfgang Katschner (Deutsche harmonia mundi), A Royal Trio, featuring works by Ariosti, Bononcinci and Handel with La nuova musica and David Bates (harmonia mundi USA) as well as Mozart’s Apollo et Hyacinthus and Mitridate, re di Ponto, both with Classical Opera and Ian Page (Linn Records), and the title role in Giulio Cesare with Le Concert d’Astrée and Emanuelle Haïm (Virgin Classics).

 Gallery